HL7/fhir-identity-matching-ig/input/pagecontent/consumer-matching.md

 - Help remediate these situations without exposing PHI/PII

 For sharing immunization records only, patient matching **MAY** be performed using identity attributes verified at IAL1.2 or higher by both requesting party and responder.

-The expectation for the use of the "IDI" profiles is:

-The system making the call to $match ("the client") will assert their intent/ability to supply valuable input information to support the searching algorithm by specifying, and conforming to, a particular level of data inclusion identified by one of the profiles.
-An Master Patient Index (MPI) (i.e., a "server" system providing the $match operation) will leverage the client's assertion by validating conformance and providing a warning(s) or throwing a full exception if invariant level testing fails.
-In addition, the MPI may potentially direct the logical code flow for matching based on the verified assurance of data quality input, as well as possible assistance in internal match scoring processes.
-While any designs of the MPI are outside the scope of the IG, the profiles of the Patient resource are intended to contribute a possible communication of data quality between the client and MPI that may be used in different ways.

-Reminder: Historical demographics are held to the same requirements and guidance as current demographics.

 #### Match on Identities